GoobyFRS/blocklist/README.md

 # blocklist

 Goobs Curated Blocklist - There is nothing particularly special about it.
-When ads split through my other lists, I'll try and capture them here.
+When ads slip past my other lists, I'll try and capture them here.

 Add the following URL to your Pi-Hole Adlist to use my blocklist.